Jbarbosaa/jenkins-lab/README.md

-# 🚀 Full Stack DevOps Lab – Ansible + AWS + Maven + Frontend + SES
+🚀 Full Stack DevOps Lab – Ansible + AWS + Maven + Frontend + SES

-Este repositório apresenta um laboratório prático com foco em automação DevOps e integração completa de tecnologias backend e frontend.
-O projeto realiza o deploy de uma aplicação full stack, conectada a um banco de dados, provisionada via **Ansible**, hospedada na **AWS**, construída com **Maven**, e com envio de notificações por **Amazon SES**.

----

-## 🧰 Tecnologias Utilizadas

-- 💻 **Ansible** – Automação e provisionamento de infraestrutura
+This repo is a hands-on DevOps lab that ties together backend and frontend automation in one place.
+The goal is to practice full-stack deployment with real tools: infrastructure provisioned by Ansible, app running on AWS, backend built with Maven, frontend in PHP/HTML, database on MySQL, and notifications through Amazon SES.

+🧰 Stack in Action

+💻 Ansible – spin up and configure servers automatically

-- ☁️ **AWS (EC2, S3, SES)** – Infraestrutura e serviços gerenciados
+☁️ AWS (EC2, S3, SES) – host the app, store data, and send emails

-- 🐬 **MySQL** – Banco de dados relacional
-- 🌐 **Frontend (HTML + PHP)** – Exibição dos dados do banco
-- ☕ **Java + Maven** – Backend construído com build automatizado
-- 📧 **Amazon SES** – Envio de e-mails de status ou alertas
+🐬 MySQL – database for persistent data

+🌐 HTML + PHP – simple frontend showing live DB info

+☕ Java + Maven – backend packaged into a .jar

+📧 Amazon SES – email alerts and status updates

-- 🐙 **Jenkins (opcional)** – CI/CD integrado
+🐙 Jenkins (optional) – CI/CD pipelines to tie it all together

-- 🐳 **Docker + Docker Compose** – Ambientes isolados
+🐳 Docker + Docker Compose – local isolated environments

-- 🔐 **IAM Roles & Policies** – Segurança na AWS
+🔐 IAM Roles & Policies – security setup on AWS

----

-## 🔧 Funcionalidades
+🔧 What it Does

-- 🚀 Provisionamento automatizado com Ansible (EC2 + MySQL + app)
+🚀 Provision EC2 + MySQL + app stack with Ansible

-- 🔄 Deploy contínuo com Maven (empacotamento `.jar`)
-- 🌐 Frontend exibe dados dinâmicos do banco
-- 📤 Integração com AWS SES para envio de e-mails:
-  - Status de jobs
-  - Alertas de falhas
-  - Confirmações de operação
+🔄 Build and deploy backend with Maven

+🌐 Frontend pulls dynamic data from MySQL

+📤 SES sends emails for:

+job success/failure

+operation confirmations

-- 💾 Backups automáticos para S3
+💾 Backup jobs save data to S3

-- (Opcional) Integração com Jenkins para CI/CD end-to-end
+(Optional) Jenkins pipeline for full CI/CD flow